derekeder/derekeder.com/lib/site_template/jekyll_blog/_posts/2012-10-29-hello-world-setting-up-a-jekyll-blog-in-sinatra.md

 {% endexcerpt %}

+### The goal
+I have an existing Sinatra site and I want to add a blog section to it.

 My existing site is written in Ruby with the [Sinatra](http://www.sinatrarb.com/) web framework.
 I don't want Jekyll to take over my whole application, rather just a certain part of it (the [/blog](/blog) section).
 Thankfully, this is possible AND I can reuse my layout.haml (header, footer, styles, etc) for the blog pages.
 Here's how:

 ### Installing Jekyll